chammerq/PopProViz/README.md

 <img src="https://render.githubusercontent.com/render/math?math=var(P_i) = \frac{P_i(1-P_i)}{p_i}">

-The weighted residual in this case is the difference in in proportions:
+In this case, what is used to plot is the variance weighted difference in proportion of region <em>i</em> and the proportion of the rest of the data:

 <img src="https://render.githubusercontent.com/render/math?math=r_i = \frac{P_i - P_{t\neq i}}{\sqrt{ var(P_i)  \plus  var(P_{t\neq i} )} }">